jorgeb1980/lib-cli-base/README.md

 }
 ```

-Runnin `mvn install` in the created project will generate the associated `redist/` directory with the necessary
+Running `mvn install` in the created project will generate the associated `redist/` directory with the necessary
 scripts and libraries to be deployed in a windows or unix-like machine.

 ```